hyperliquid-dev/hyper-evm-lib/README.md

 ## Security Considerations

 * `bridgeToEvm()` for non-HYPE tokens requires the contract to hold HYPE on HyperCore for gas; otherwise, the `spotSend` will fail.
-* Be aware of potential precision loss in `convertEvmToCoreAmount()` when the EVM token decimals exceed Core decimals, due to integer division during downscaling.
+* Be aware of potential precision loss in `evmToWei()` when the EVM token decimals exceed Core decimals, due to integer division during downscaling.
 * Ensure that contracts are deployed with complete functionality to prevent stuck assets in Core
   * For example, implementing `bridgeToCore` but not `bridgeToEvm` can lead to stuck, unretrievable assets on HyperCore
 * Note that precompiles return data from the start of the block, so CoreWriter actions will not be reflected in precompile data until next call.